h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-05-SLAE_Assignment_5.md

 ### Msfvenom Shellcode Analysis
 ------

-* Take up at least 3 shellcode samples created using Msfvenom for linux/x86
+* Analyze 3 shellcode samples created using Msfvenom for linux/x86
 * Use GDB/Ndisasm/Libemu to dissect the functionality of the shellcode
 * Present the analysis